 When moving to augment the record, be sure to explain how the requested materials will be useful on appeal.
 (See People v.
 Gaston (1978) 20 Cal.3d 476, 482.)

-It is counsel's duty to insure that there is an adequate record before the appellate court so that contentions may be resolved on the merits.
+It is counsel’s duty to ensure that there is an adequate record before the appellate court so that contentions may be resolved on the merits.
 A failure to appreciate or correct a defect in the record may constitute ineffective assistance of counsel on appeal if the failure precludes full consideration and resolution of the issues.
 (People v.
 Barton (1978) 21 Cal.3d 513, 520.)
 The litigant need only establish with some certainty how the materials he requests may be useful to him on appeal.
-The showing of "some certainty" must be made as to the manner in which the materials may be useful, not as to the contents of the materials themselves.
+The showing of “some certainty” must be made as to the manner in which the materials may be useful, not as to the contents of the materials themselves.
 (People v.
 Gaston (1978) 20 Cal.3d 476, 482-484; People v.
 Silva (1978) 20 Cal.3d 489, 493.)

 A. Completing the Normal Record in the Trial Court – Rule 8.340(b)